ComGPT: Detecting Local Community Structure with Large Language Models

-Table \ref{tab:algorithm experimental results.} shows that ComGPT outperforms the M method, R method, DMF\_M, DMF\_R, LCDNN, and LS on most datasets.
-Among all comparison methods, ComGPT exhibits the best performance on the Amazon and DBLP datasets and ranks second or third on the other three datasets.
-Although LS achieves the best performance on the Dolphins and Polbooks datasets, its performance on the remaining three datasets is the lowest among all comparison methods.
-Overall, ComGPT is superior to LS.
-ComGPT is superior to other methods because GPT-3.5-turbo has excellent comprehension to find the suitable node based on the NSG prompt.
-On the Football dataset, ComGPT performs worse than DMF\_M, DMF\_R, and LCDNN.
-It is because Football contains several tightly interconnected communities, which leads GPT-3.5-turbo to erroneously identify them as a single community.
+LS performs well on datasets like Dolphins and Polbooks because it can accurately identify local leaders.
+This reliance on local leaders becomes a weakness in networks with strong inter-community connections, such as the football dataset.
+In these cases, a node identified as a local leader might actually be a follower of a more global leader, causing the algorithm to perform poorly.
+Louvain and its improved versions, such as Leiden and FLMIG, underperform on Amazon and DBLP datasets, as it tends to merge multiple distinct real communities into a single large community.
 Except for the DBLP dataset, DMF\_M, DMF\_R, and LCDNN perform better than the M method and R method.
-The reason why DMF\_M, DMF\_R, and LCDNN outperform the M method and R method on most datasets is that the latter two methods maximize local modularity ($M$ and $R$), making them sensitive to the choice of seed nodes, known as seed-dependent problem.
+The reason is that the latter two methods maximize local modularity ($M$ and $R$), making them sensitive to the choice of seed nodes, known as seed-dependent problem.
 In contrast, DMF\_M, DMF\_R, and LCDNN implement various strategies to alleviate this problem.
-Specifically, DMF\_M, and DMF\_R, utilize membership functions to select nodes with large degrees.
-LCDNN expands the community based on the fuzzy relations between nodes and NGC nodes.
+Specifically, DMF\_M and DMF\_R utilize membership functions to select nodes with large degrees, while LCDNN expands the community based on the fuzzy relations between nodes and their NGC nodes.

 ComGPT aims to explore the application of LLMs to local community detection.
 The baselines are mature methods, optimized and tuned for excellent performance.
 In contrast, ComGPT, an emerging exploratory method based on LLMs, is still in its early stages and requires further optimization to reach its best performance.
 Its value lies in revealing the potential of LLMs in local community detection.